BelledonneCommunications/linphone-web-plugin/README.md

 ### Mac OS X
 Don't use XCode directly it doesn't use corrects environment and target architectures.
+For configuring the firebreath, use the following command:

+    ./prepmac.sh -DCMAKE_OSX_DEPLOYMENT_TARGET="10.5" -DCMAKE_OSX_ARCHITECTURES="x86_64"

-After having prepared the projects, enter in `./build/` directory of Firebreath and run the following command:
+This is permit the plugin to run on older version of Mac OS X than the one you use and force only one architecture.
+After enter in `./build/` directory of Firebreath and run the following command:

     xcodebuild -arch x86_64